 - (a) In the event carrier plans to contract out work within the scope of the applicable schedule agreement, the carrier shall notify the General Chairman in writing as far in advance of the date of the contracting transaction as is practicable and in any event not less than 15 days prior thereto. - (b) If the General Chairman, or his representative, requests a meeting to discuss matters relating to the said contracting transaction, the designated representative of the Carrier shall promptly meet with him for that purpose.
-Said carrier and organization representatives shall make a good faith attempt to reach an understanding concerning said contracting, but if no
+Said carrier and organization representatives shall make a good faith attempt to reach an understanding concerning said contracting, but if no understanding is reached the carrier may nevertheless proceed with said contracting, and the organization may file and progress claims in connection therewith.

-- understanding is reached the carrier may nevertheless proceed with said contracting, and the organization may file and progress claims in connection therewith. - (c) Nothing in this Rule 59 shall affect the existing rights of either party in connection with contracting out.
+(c) Nothing in this Rule 59 shall affect the existing rights of either party in connection with contracting out.
 Its purpose is to require the carrier to give advance notice and, if requested, to meet with the General Chairman or his representative to discuss and, if possible, reach an understanding in connection therewith."

 The Organization contends that the question of whether the claimed work is within the scope of the Agreement was already decided in the affirmative by on-property Third Division Awards 44121, 44122, 44123, 44124, 44125, 44126, 44127, 44128 and 44129, ("the Knapp Awards"), which interpreted this collective bargaining agreement.
-In particular, the Organization contends that Third Division Awards 44123, 44124, 44126, and 44127 found that the work at issue here, track ballast cribbing and ballast hauling/distribution, is work within the scope of the parties' Agreement.

 The Organization acknowledges that it must show that the work is within the scope of the Agreement and reserved to Maintenance of Way forces in order to meet its burden of showing a violation of the Agreement.
 This test may be fulfilled by clear rules or by showing the customary and historical performance of the work by BMWED.
-The Organization contends that it has presented evidence showing that the claimed work is within the scope of the Agreement, including employee statements and photographs, as well as the Carrier's statements conceding that the Organization's members have performed this work.
+The Organization contends that it has presented evidence showing that the claimed work is within the scope of the Agreement, including employee statements and the Carrier's statements conceding that the Organization's members have performed this work in the past.
 The Organization contends that it has shown that the BMWED's membership has historically performed this work on this property, confirming that it is within the scope of the Agreement.